-Professional Coin Grading Service (www.PCGS.com) has authenticated and certified the only known specimen morgan dollar – 1878 San Francisco Mint Morgan dollar.
+In 2018, Professional Coin Grading Service (PCGS) authenticated and certified the only known Specimen Morgan dollar – 1878-S Morgan dollar.
 The VAM 58 variety is graded PCGS SP65.

-PCGS President Don Willis stated: “When this coin was submitted to us at the June Long Beach Expo we instantly knew it was something special.
+Former PCGS President Don Willis stated at the time: “When this coin was submitted to us at the June Long Beach Expo we instantly knew it was something special.
 After careful analysis we are pleased to designate it as a Specimen!”

 It is the earliest known specially-struck branch mint Morgan dollar.